Jacob-D-000/Tic-Tac-Toe/Documentation/DocumentationForT-T-Toes.md

 ### 4:00 - 5:00pm
 I was able to implement the flowchart, all be it there were come flaws with the ASCII art so I will fix that when I get home.
 I'll explain that in further detail then.
 ### 6:00 - 7:00pm
 So, what was my issue?
 To put it simply, whitespace.
 The issues of primary came form how the "\n" was placed in the variable eline.
-Because eline had a return character and the loop put another return character after each loop of "i", the an extra line was placed of line 3 and 7 (see an ASCCI mock-up below in Fig 3).
+Because eline had a return character and the loop put another return character after each loop of "i", the an extra line was placed of line 3 and 7 (see an ASCII mock-up below in Fig 3.
+These changes have also been documented in asciiArtFromLiamforReference.txt).

 </br>![ASCCI_TICTACTOE](ASCCI_TERMINAL.png)
 fig 1.
 ASCII Tic-Tac-Toe table in the terminal